 International arrivals into Siem Reap International Airport, Cambodia, during the morning.
 This will give us the full afternoon to explore the historic temples of Angkor.
 We shall concentrate on three main sites; Angkor Wat, Bayon and Ta Prohm, which will also provide some birding around the temples.
 Possibilities here include Hainan Blue Flycatcher, Black Baza, Pale-legged and Two-barred Leaf Warblers, Alexandrine Parakeet among the more numerous Red-breasted Parakeets, Brown Boobook, Asian Barred Owlet and wintering SwinhoeÕs and Ashy Minivets.
 Night in Siem Reap.

-Please note: Those wanting to spend more time visiting the temples of Angkor are recommended to arrive at least the day before, please contact us for further details.
+Please note: Those wanting to spend more time visiting the temples of Angkor are recommended to arrive at least the day before, please contact us for further details as we can arrange for a temple guide to show you around.
 Alternatively, those preferring to concentrate on the birding specialities of the tour are free to arrive any time on day 1 and skip a visit to Angkor Wat.

-Morning in search of Bengal Florican once again, along with Manchurian Reed Warbler and other grassland specialities.
+Morning in search of Bengal Florican, along with Manchurian Reed Warbler and other grassland specialities, while Sarus Crane is also possible.
 In the mid-morning we head north into the remote Preah Vihear province.
 This province is home to some of the rarest species in south-east Asia.
 The landscape is dominated by open, dry savannah interspersed with extensive tracts of deciduous forest along the waterways.
 Depending on recent news, we either head directly to Tmatboey for ibisÕs, or we spend a night at Prey Veng, for a dusk vigil hoping White-winged Ducks fly into roost.
 Night in Prey Veng.

 A single morning at Prey Veng will be spent largely in search of White-winged Duck, which is best searched for at dawn and dusk, leaving us plenty of time for birding in between.
 In addition to the duck we have our first chance to find Giant Ibis, along with a variety of other species including several woodpeckers, White-rumped Falcon, Collared Falconet, Brown Prinia, Neglected Nuthatch and Collared Owlet.
 Following lunch, we head across to the centerpiece of the tour, Tmatboey.
 Tmatboey is a shining light on community-based ecotourism in not just Cambodia, or Asia but the world.
 For further reading, a pdf is available - http://www.samveasna.org/userfiles/file/WCSCaseStudy-Cambodia-ecotourism-Final.pdf.
 We have a full afternoon birding where we begin our search for the critically endangered Giant Ibis and White-shouldered Ibis.
 Night in Tmatboey.